-Being fully fermented, black tea has dark leaves.
-It produces a deep-colored liquid, as well as tender, yet profound characteristics.
+Being fully oxidized, black tea has dark leaves.
+It produces a deep-colored liquid with tender, yet profound characteristics.

 Oolong teas are a category of semi-oxidized teas, falling between un-oxidized green teas and fully oxidized black teas.

 The finishing amount of oxidation will depend on the desired type of tea.
-The result can be a lightly fermented oolong, similar to pale delicate-tasting green teas.
-Or one that is more fermented, like dark and bold flavored black teas.
+The result can be a lightly oxidized oolong, similar to pale, delicate-tasting green teas.
+Or one that is more oxidized, like dark and bold flavored black teas.

 Green tea is predominantly produced throughout China, Japan, Korea, and Southeast Asia during the spring growing season, which runs from March through May.

-White tea is the least processed among the five different tea types.
+White tea is the least processed among the six different tea types.